esonn/powercw/README.md

 * Group mode: Give classic 5-character groups (character classes or a particular list of character can be configured)
 * Word mode: Give a number of random English words of different sizes
-* German sentence mode: Assembly German sentences
+* German sentence mode: Assemble German sentences

 Wordlists are integrated and resemble the 10000 most used words in Google searches (from https://github.com/first20hours/google-10000-english).

 German sentence generator and associated data by davidak, stolen from https://github.com/davidak/satzgenerator - many thanks to David.